aservet1/jRAPL-1/README.md

 ## How to use
 Build the jRAPL jar with the Makefile in the root of this project.
-It will trigger sub-Makefiles and Maven to build and piece together each component, ending in the jar file.
+It will trigger sub-Makefiles and Maven to build and piece together each component, ending in the jar file, `jRAPL.jar`.
 Move/copy this Jar anywhere you'd like and include it in the classpath of any project that references it.
+Then you can `import jRAPL.AsyncEnergyMonitor`, for (example) and any other relevant classes.
 Note that there is a native library in the Jar, so keep this in mind if you're compiling a larger Jar out of this one; you must ensure that the native library is present in any larger Jar that encompasses this project, otherwise jRAPL can't find the essential native code.

 ## Checking if it works on your machine
 To see if your computer's architecture is supported, run